 Choosing Great Northern beans should be done with consideration to the recipe you will be cooking.
 Canned, dried, and fresh beans may all be ideal in certain cases.
 You should consider your own convenience and budget when choosing beans to purchase as well.
 If you are working from a particular recipe, it may be listed the type of beans you should use.
 Additional factors you should consider are nutrition, how long the beans will be stored, and availability in your local stores.

 Great Northern beans are commonly sold in canned, dried, frozen, and fresh forms.
 The type you choose is mostly dependent on your own personal preferences, although certain recipes might call for one type or another.
 For instance, if the other ingredients will cook quickly, it is often better to use pre-cooked canned beans rather than fresh, since they can take longer to fully cook.
-If the recipe you are using doesn't list a particular type of beans, just use your best judgement after reading all the instructions.
+If the recipe you are using doesn't list a particular type of beans, just use your best judgment after reading all the instructions.

 Price is another factor you might consider when buying Great Northern beans.
 By weight, frozen beans are often more expensive than fresh.
 Dried beans are typically the most economical, although most beans are not expensive in general.
 You should also purchase the Great Northern beans that will be most convenient for you to prepare.
 With dried beans, for instance, it is often necessary to soak them for several hours prior to cooking, and then they have to be cooked for several more hours in order for them to become tender.
 If you don't have that kind of time, using canned beans which can just be heated might be a better choice.